 - 68% of the MQM needed for top-tier Diamond status

-And that’s all without having to set foot in an aircraft.
+And that’s all without having to set foot in an aircraft (terms apply).

-When you add in the fact that the card offers an easy path to an MQD waiver for all but the top status tier, you can see just how powerful a tool the Delta SkyMiles Reserve card can be for a frequent Delta flyer.
+When you add in the fact that the card offers an easy path to an MQD waiver for all but the top status tier, you can see just how powerful a tool the Delta SkyMiles® Reserve American Express Card can be for a frequent Delta flyer.

 Great Companion Certificate

-The Delta SkyMiles Reserve card offers a companion certificate when the card is renewed each year and this is the most valuable of all Delta certificates offered by a co-branded credit card.
+The Delta SkyMiles Reserve card offers a companion certificate when the card is renewed each year (terms apply) and this is the most valuable of all Delta certificates offered by a co-branded credit card.

 The certificate issued by the Reserve card will pay for a round-trip companion fare (in select fare buckets excluding taxes and fees) in all domestic classes of service within the 48 contiguous United States.